cylify/LinearEquationSolver/README.md

 # LinearEquationSolver

-Solves linear equations with multiple steps \n
+Solves linear equations with multiple steps <br />
 Can have one unknown variable
 Cannot have exponential values